IvanGDR/Install-Scylla-Operator-in-on-premise-K8s-Cluster-and-deploy-multiDC-cluster/README.md

 cpuManagerReconcilePeriod: 0s
 ```

-in the same directory remove file cpu_manager_state (this wil be regenarate once kubelet restart)
+in the same directory remove file cpu_manager_state (this will be regenerated once kubelet restart)
 Then re-start
 ```
 $kubelet sudo systemctl start kubelet